 According to Mount Vernon town records, it was in the spring 1864 that Ebenezer Bean measured off a 12-acre parcel of his land (on which the camp buildings now sit) for sale to Harriet Wentworth.
 In 1866 Wentworth sold the parcel to Daniel L. Folsom, who by 1880 had built the main portion of the Lodge.
 Back in 1945, Carrie Gordon, then in her 70s, told me that she used to play in Uncle Danielís Brook as a child.
 She told me that her uncle had built the Lodge as his honeymoon cottage.

-In 1914 (after a number of other sales) the property was sold to Charles E. Stevens who built Cabins 58, and later 9 and 10, and established a fishing and hunting camp known as Stevens Camps.
+In 1914 (after a number of other sales) the property was sold to Charles E. Stevens who built Cabins 58, and later 9 and 10, and established a fishing and hunting camp called Stevens Camps.
 Every house was equipped with a Franklin stove and a real ice box.
 Each winter, ice was cut from Parker and stored in an ice house, which sat near the shore at what is now the Kitchen Landing just north of the Main Hall.
 Capped drains for ice boxes still exist in some of the cabins.
 Stevens also added an addition to the Lodge.

 In 1922, Stevens Camps was sold to Webster Chester, a biology professor at nearby Colby College.
 By then the camp had become known as Spruce Point Camps (the name under which it is listed in the National Register).
 Chester built the Main Hall for central dining using local labor in the manner of a neighborhood barn raising; a barrel of beer was provided in lieu of pay.
 He also built the remainder of the cabins as they exist today, continuing to provide stoves and ice boxes in each cottage.
 He put in the bathrooms and showers, the water for which was hand pumped from a spring just south of the parking lot to a water tower